jharmison-redhat/oc-mirror-e2e/HACKING.md

 #### NOTE

-There are a large number of variables passed through to tehse targets.
+There are a large number of variables passed through to these targets.
 Please see the [variable definition below](#makefile-variables) to learn what they do.

 ### Cleaning up build artifacts